The Cajon – A Mini Guide

 The Cajon has grown from unusual world percussion instrument to acoustic set staple, for some very good reasons…

-Ten years ago, if you’d seen someone sat on a box at a gig, tapping away, you might have been forgiven for thinking one of the roadies had decided to claim his 15 minutes of fame.
+Ten years ago, if you’d seen someone sat on a box at a gig, tapping away, you might have thought that one of the roadies had decided to claim his 15 minutes of fame.
 These days, however, this is a common sight, and all thanks to the Cajon.

 This box-shaped piece of percussion is so innocuous looking, that many don’t even realise that it is an instrument at all.